OCA/web/web_invalid_tab/README.rst

 Web invalid tab
 ===============

 This module highlights a tab when fields inside are invalid.
-Is useful when you have a form with many tabs.
+It's useful when you have a form with many tabs.

 Bug Tracker
 ===========